gaoxu1024/OSMO/README.md

 ### Usage of the demo

-1. Our project is writing in Python 2.7 and PyTorch 0.2.
+1. Our project is written in Python 2.7 and PyTorch 0.2.
 Please set the environment at first.

 2. Download the CampusStone dataset from https://drive.google.com/open?id=1nL60VdWkOkvjkdkAY53cuuLbV6wBStSn and unzip the file.